adam-zakaria/twitch_detection/test/concat_fix/README.md

 Hmmmm maybe it doesn't work...but it seems like clip extraction is not working correctly...

 ffmpeg -y -loglevel error -ss 230.56666666666666 -i /home/ubuntu/Code/twitch_detection/test/download_twitch_streams/twitch_streams/formal/20cd578ba8fd43d4bd09e6c539c80c55.mp4 -to 9.0 -c copy output/formal/02_11_2025_19_23_23/extract/238_56666666666666.mp4

+# Trying clip.concatenate_clips
+This is all with streams concat clips (not just individual clips)

+I thought this was promising initially because it seemed like out of Royal2, Bound, Formal, and Trippey, Formal's clips were the problematic ones.
+It almost seems like the last clip is typically the problematic one.
+Which makes me wonder if I only do 3 instead of 4, will the 3rd become problematic.
+Regardless, this method does not result in a pristine concat.
+I need to reorganize the tests.
+Let's try 3 clips to see.

+Okay so bound, formal, royal2 works. i'm trying to understand at what point this breaks.
+Let's try different combos.

+Bound, trippey - Trippy is broken.

+trippy_concat.mp4 alone works, so it seems like there's some kind of compatibility issue with Trippy, which is weird because it was formal at first.

+Trippy, formall

 # Extract clip
 Extract clip breaks because of the seek times are not on key frames.
 Reencoding makes this much better, though the video still freezes for 1s